 - It must relate to a particular complaint or proceedings

 - The employee must have received advice from a relevant independent advisor (e.g. a solicitor).

 - It must state that the applicable statutory conditions regulating the settlement agreement have been met

 If your employer has raised the subject of a settlement agreement with you there are some key aspects you should consider.

 - Commonly settlement agreements are offered as part of a protected conversation process.
 Employees usually have 10 days to decide whether to accept the settlement agreement.

 - Often the employer will cover your cost of seeking professional advice.
 Ensure you ask your employer about this early on in the discussions

-- There is no statutory right for you be accompanied at any meetings to discuss the agreement, however if you would feel more comfortable, you can ask for a work colleague or trade union representative to be involved
+- There is no statutory right for you to be accompanied at any meetings to discuss the agreement, however, if you would feel more comfortable, you can ask for a work colleague or trade union representative to be involved

 - If an agreement includes the end of the employment, then notice periods, timings and payments in lieu of notice and restrictive covenants should all be considered